Editorial Guide

 Iron is one of the most important reasons not to treat every vegan multivitamin as interchangeable.
 Some people may need more attention to iron.
 Others should avoid adding iron casually.
 A multivitamin with iron is not automatically better than one without it.

-NIH ODS explains that plant foods contain nonheme iron and that vegetarian iron recommendations are higher because nonheme iron is less bioavailable than heme iron.
+Plant foods provide nonheme iron, which behaves differently from the heme iron in animal foods.
 That does not mean every vegan should take iron.
 It means iron decisions deserve context.

 Key takeaways